This text is translated into Russian by google automatic human level neural machine.

 As is known, in 2014, Gazprom and the Chinese CNPC signed an agreement on the export to the PRC of up to 38 billion cubic meters. meters of gas annually for 30 years.
 In accordance with the contract, deliveries should start from May 2019 to May 2021.
 China is one of the largest consumers of natural gas in the world, while the share of gas in the country's energy mix is now 6%.
 The authorities of the People's Republic of China set the goal to increase it to 8,3 – 10% already in 2020.
 In the scale of the Chinese economy, increasing gas in the energy balance even by 1% means tens of billions of cubic meters of supply.

-In addition to export diversification, the project will affect the further gasification of the Republic of Sakha.
-Under the agreement of the republic with Gazprom, up to 2026, more than 13 billion rubles are planned to be allocated for these purposes, said Yakutia’s Minister of Industry and Geology Andrei Panov.
-The number of gasified households only will be 6,6 thousand.
+In addition to diversifying exports, the project will affect the further gasification of the Sakha Republic.
+Under the agreement between the republic and Gazprom, it is planned to allocate more than 2026 billion rubles for these purposes until 13, said the Minister of Industry and Geology of Yakutia, Andrey Panov.
+The number of gasified households alone will amount to 6,6 thousand.

 The key link of the “Power of Siberia” will be a series of productions for deep processing of natural gas in the Svobodnensky district of the Amur Region.
 In their creation only at the first stage it is supposed to attract 1,3 trillion rubles of investments.
 The core of the cluster is the Amur Gas Processing Plant (GPP) with an annual capacity of up to 42 billion cubic meters. meters The company, which begins to build Gazprom, will become the most powerful in Russia for the processing of natural gas, the amount of financial injections into it is estimated at 690 billion rubles.
 GPP is designed to prepare raw materials for export supplies to China, as well as to obtain up to 2,5 million tons of ethane fraction, 1,7 million tons of liquefied hydrocarbon gases and 60 million cubic meters. meters of helium annually.